thecredibleway/thecredibleway-com/docs/faq/questions/what-about-people-who-never-heard-the-gospel.md

 ## The Justice of God - Accountability to His Moral Law

-The Bible is clear that all people, regardless of their geographical location, race, or culture are accountable to God's moral law.
+The Bible is clear that all people, regardless of their geographical location, race or culture are accountable to God's moral law.
 This law is not limited to those who have received the written Scriptures or the message of the Gospel.
 According to [Romans 2:12-16](https://www.biblegateway.com/passage/?search=Romans%202%3A12-16&version=NKJV), all people are judged according to the law written on their hearts.
-The moral law is known through conscience, and this is true for every human being, whether they live in the heart of Africa, a remote village in the Amazon rainforest, or a bustling city in America.
+The moral law is known through conscience, and this is true for every human being, whether they live in the heart of Africa, a remote village in the Amazon rainforest or a bustling city in America.

-In [Romans 2:12-16](https://www.biblegateway.com/passage/?search=Romans%202%3A12-16&version=NKJV), Paul explains that *"those who sin without the law will also perish without the law, and those who sin under the law will be judged by the law."* Humanity, in its entirety, is responsible for its actions.
-The standard of judgment is God's law, and all people - whether they've heard the Gospel or not - are accountable to that law.
+In [Romans 2:12-16](https://www.biblegateway.com/passage/?search=Romans%202%3A12-16&version=NKJV), Paul explains that *"those who sin without the law will also perish without the law and those who sin under the law will be judged by the law."* Humanity, in its entirety, is responsible for its actions.
+The standard of judgment is God's law and all people - whether they've heard the Gospel or not - are accountable to that law.

 [James 2:12](https://www.biblegateway.com/passage/?search=jam%202%3A12&version=NKJV) adds to this understanding by declaring that we will all be judged by the law of liberty, the moral law that reflects God's character.